All Episodes

 Were there any physical marks on your body?

-Well, uh, yeah, the examining physician found a puncture wound on the inside of my right arm.
+Well, yeah, the examining physician found a puncture wound on the inside of my right arm.

 He did?

-We work on a lot of thorny brush, and sometimes the chain will catch on those things and flip them back at you, and it might have just been something that poked me, even insect bites.
+We work in a lot of thorny brush, and, you know, sometimes the chain will catch on those things and flip them back at you.

 One, that shortly before the UFO incident, Travis had told his mother, Mary, that if he were ever abducted by a UFO, she need not worry because he'd come back safe and sound.